$3,400 (plus air)

 You need to be flexible.

 This pilgrimage is not for grumpy people or those unable to be joyfully flexible.
-Italy is just getting back to tourism.
-While everything is going great so far, we have be able to adjust our plans if needed.
+Italy is getting back to normal, but the world is still a bit uncertain.
+While everything is going well so far, we have be able to adjust our plans if needed.

 So if you are easy-going and excited to travel, even with some uncertainties mixed in, this could be the trip for you!